danielboots/fytletic/README.md

 * Email infomation retrieved from database and displayed in the template
 * social media links retrieved from database and displayed in the template
 * listing detail retrieved from database and displayed in the template
-* Join fight camp button adds user to list of linked users
-* back to gyms button returns user to gym page. r
+* back to gyms button returns user to gym page.
-* media, images or video retrieved and displayed in carousel
+* media, images or video retrieved and displayed in carousel if applicable.